 To purchase your ticket in person, you need to go to the ticket office across the street from the ferry dock.
 It’s on the right hand side with a large blue sign that says “BOLETERIA.”

-**If you are traveling on a weekend or during the months of December through April, make sure to arrive at least 1.5-2 hours early to purchase tickets in person as those are busy tourism season months.
+**If you are traveling on a weekend or during the months of December through April and need to buy tickets in person, make sure to arrive at least 1.5-2 hours early to purchase tickets in person as those are busy tourism season months.
 If you are traveling during Christmas, New Years or Easter, I would arrive 2-3 hours early if you can’t purchase tickets beforehand*

 When we took the 2 pm ferry, the ticket office didn’t open until 12:45 PM since the workers were on lunch.
-For our second trip on the ferry, we purchased tickets the night before.
+For our next trips, we always purchased tickets online the night before.

 Taking the Ferry With a Car

 When driving onto the dock, everyone except the driver must get out and board the boat by foot.
-Make sure all the foot passengers have their ticket with them as they will have to show it to board the ferry.
+Make sure all the foot passengers have their physical ticket with the.
+They will have to show it t the agent to board the ferry.

 If you’re renting a car, make sure to check out our special Costa Rica car rental discount and extra benefits!